Da Capo (Love album): "7 and 7 Is"

 Lee composed "7 and 7 Is" at the Colonial Apartments in Hollywood, originally as a folk song in the style of Bob Dylan.
 The title was inspired by Lee's high school girlfriend Anita Billings, as they shared a birthday of March 7.
 The lyrics describe his domestic life as a child.
 As the band experimented in the studio with effects such as feedback and fuzz bass, attempting to capture a "controlled chaos" sound, the song evolved into what Spevack deems "one of the 1960s most explosively aggressive songs."
 The track climaxes with a sound effect of an atomic explosion, although Botnick said it may have been a gunshot slowed down.
 Afterwards, the song ends with a bluesy coda adapted from "Sleep Walk" by Santo & Johnny.
 Among the earliest rock songs to influence punk, "7 and 7 Is" is often regarded as Love's greatest performance.

 "The Castle"

 "The Castle" is another song that was inspired by Lee's relationship with Stephanie Buffington.
 The title came from the mansion the group shared in the Los Feliz area of Los Angeles.
 Although the lyrics are sparse, consisting of only three brief verses, the band fills out the song with an unusual structure, including an extended instrumental conclusion that features two false endings.
 Sandoval calls the song "a signpost to the acoustic gentleness (and eventually the dissonant creepiness) of Forever Changes."
+The song achieved a considerable degree of familiarity in Britain when it was used as the theme tune of BBC One's travel programme series Holiday in 1969.